vercel/next.js/docs/basic-features/data-fetching/incremental-static-regeneration.md

 ## Error Handling and Revalidation

-If there is an error inside `getStaticProps`/`getStaticPaths` when handling background regeneration, or you manually throw an error, the last successfully generated page will continue to show.
-On the next subsequent request, Next.js will retry calling `getStaticProps`/`getStaticPaths`.
+If there is an error inside `getStaticProps` when handling background regeneration, or you manually throw an error, the last successfully generated page will continue to show.
+On the next subsequent request, Next.js will retry calling `getStaticProps`.

 ```jsx
 export async function getStaticProps() {